 It is for prosecutors to decide whether an application for a live link is appropriate, taking into account all the circumstances of the case.
 The legislation allows for evidence to be given by live link from any suitable facility and is not limited to those in a court building.
 If the link is from somewhere other than a court building prosecutors should factor in sufficient time for the requisite IT equipment to be installed.

-Section 51(6) sets out the matters that the court must consider when deciding whether to authorise the use of a live link (subsection (6)).
-These are:
+Section 51(6) sets out the matters that the court must consider when deciding whether to authorise the use of a live link (subsection (6), which are:

 - the availability of the witness;